 Your sunglasses are made of plastic.

-Um, you read your computers at your house, your women, you know, by the way, you go home, your wife might be you have no clothes on because but most women's clothes are made out of that.
+By the way, you go home, your wife might have no clothes on because what most women's clothes are made out of that.

 Your vacuums, your computers, your keyboards, your coffee pots.

-And the batteries, all your battery casings, your inside your batteries made from oil.
+And the batteries, all your battery casings, your inside of your batteries made from oil.

 It's plastics.

-Um, your blades on big uh fans, uh the big uh windmill fans that froze up back in Texas this year.
+Your blades on big fans, the big windmill fans that froze up back in Texas this year, those are carbon fibrins.

 Guess where those come from?